When sending requests to your application you're seeing errors like:

 ASN1 OID, which indicates that the key was generated using an elliptic curve (the value is the named curve that was used).

-If you see that your SSL certificate is using elliptic curves, contact the certificate issuer you used to see if they can issue you another certificate using non-elliptic curve algorithms/hash functions.
+If you see that your SSL certificate is using elliptic curve, contact the certificate issuer you used to see if they can issue you an RSA certificate instead.